nyc-crh/site/content/gallery/chart-of-inmates.md

 docset: seeking-equity-for-disabled-students
 docsetTitle: Seeking Equity for Disabled Students
 bundle: disability-incarceration
-bundleTitle: Behavior and Control: Disability and Incarceration"
+bundleTitle: "Behavior and Control: Disability and Incarceration"
 date: 1921-01-01
 displaydate: "January 1921"
 title: Chart of Inmates in the State Institutions